This is the story of the first game of old school D&D I ever ran/played.

 Kraken and Lumpy Space Princess roll well and walk straight to the bar.
 It’s like the crowd and even the smoke itself parts to allow their passage.

-On his way through the crowd Three Beard is pulled into a chair by an enormous one-eyed sailor who yells, “YOU EVER BEEN RAPED BY A FISH, BOY?”.
-Three Beard tells him no but he was almost raped by himself the night before.
+On his way through the crowd Three Beard is pulled into a chair by an enormous one-eyed sailor who yells, “YOU EVER BEEN FUCKED BY A FISH, BOY?”.
+Three Beard tells him no but he was assaulted by himself the night before.
 The enormous one-eyed sailor becomes gradually confused then nervous then scared as Three Beard tries to explain himself, and bids him good night.

 Francois makes it to the stairs, then a rat the size of a Scottish Terrier bites a chunk out of his ankle and runs away to perch next to the barkeep.
 Francois shrugs and limps upstairs.